The Santa Claus Effect Deception series by BraveHeart

 Year after year, when Christmas came around, my parents would ask me and my sisters what we wanted, and in large part, mostly these gift ideas would magically show up wrapped and under the Christmas tree.
 Oh, let me not forget that it was a tradition that Mom and Dad would always be sure to put out cookies and milk for Santa Claus and carrots as treats for the reindeer.

 On Christmas Eve, if we were lucky, each of us would get to open one small present.
-Afterwards my sisters and I would attempt to go to sleep.
-Mostly, I would toss and turn all night in excitement of the morning of gift opening.
+Afterward, my sisters and I would attempt to go to sleep.
+Mostly, I would toss and turn all night in the excitement of the morning of gift opening.
 Wake at the crack of dawn as I did, on Christmas morning, I had a tradition of waking my sisters and then our parents.
 Everyone took such joy in the whole process.

 We would all go to the living room where the Christmas tree was situated, adorned with ornaments and beautifully glowing lights.
 Mom and Dad always made sure to make each of us aware, that the milk had been drunk and that the cookies and the carrots had been eaten.
 This was definitive proof that Santa Claus had surely come to our house and personally delivered the gifts.

 One year, as it got closer to Christmas Day, I noticed that Mom and Dad were secretly bringing large bags into their bedroom.
-Curiously, I caught a glimpse of one of my parents wrapping a gift for me that ended up under the Christmas tree, a present that as I would later discover, was marked From: Santa Claus.
+Curiously, I caught a glimpse of one of my parents wrapping a gift for me that ended up under the Christmas tree, a present that as I would later discover, was marked From Santa Claus.

 On hearing this and in the moment, my heart just sank.
 I wanted to cry.
-I felt so deeply betrayed by the mythology of this story I had been told by parents, my God/creator figures/truth tellers.
+I felt so deeply betrayed by the mythology of this story I had been told by parents, my God/creator figures/truth-tellers.
 How could they lie to me?
 I was instinctively trained to trust them.
-I felt violated and ashamed that I had not been smart enough to see through everything, connect the dots and know that I had been lied to.
+I felt violated and ashamed that I had not been smart enough to see through everything, connect the dots, and know that I had been lied to.

 So again, upon having what I now call, and have termed, my first “Santa Claus Moment,” I put on my game face and tried, as cool as I could, to shrug off the reality that I had been lied to by my parents and manned up my best response to this older friend by saying, “Ya, I knew that.”

 I would not understand until I became an adult how profoundly this Santa Claus Moment would affect me.
-I would not have the capacity to comprehend, how this phenomena could be used towards me and the world population as a whole, to pervert the innocence of trust into a manufactured naiveté that could be exploited.
+I would not have the capacity to comprehend, how this phenomenon could be used towards me and the world population as a whole, to pervert the innocence of trust into a manufactured naiveté that could be exploited.
 I would not understand the intentionality of how this “Santa Claus Effect” could be harnessed by the elite, the powerful and the media to manipulate group thoughts and actions.

-“We are governed, our minds are molded, our tastes formed, our ideas suggested, largely by men we have never heard of… If we understand the mechanism and motives of the group mind, it is now possible to control and regiment the masses according to our will without them knowing it.” — Dr. Edward L. Bernays, considered the founding Father of Public Relations.
+“We are governed, our minds are molded, our tastes formed, our ideas suggested, largely by men we have never heard of… If we understand the mechanism and motives of the group mind, it is now possible to control and regiment the masses according to our will without them knowing it.” — Dr. Edward L. Bernays considered the founding Father of Public Relations.
 (1891-1995)

 Flashing back to my early years and influences, my Father, a brilliant and good man, level-headed, I thought, was a bit of a Super-hawk as I now see it in retrospect.
 His first major job out of college was designing missile guidance systems for fighter jets.
 In his time off, and when we lived in California, he would work on Barry Goldwater’s presidential campaign.
 We would later move from California to Texas where he would work on the space program and play a major role in putting our first man on the moon.